isomerpages/govtech-stp/_traveller-resources/Travel Health Control Measures (Category I,II,III,IV).md

 			</li>
 		</ul>
 	</li>
-	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a professionally supervised ART at a <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centre</a> or via remote video consultation with a local private healthcare provider <b>within 24 hours</b> of arrival.
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a professionally supervised ART at a <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centre</a> <b>within 24 hours</b> of arrival.
 Self-swabs not administered in the presence of a healthcare professional are not allowed.</li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Remain in self-isolation until a negative test result is obtained.</li>
 </ol>
 </td>